 Robots and remote control

-The Proxima mission will see ESA astronaut Thomas Pesquet continue pioneering work to control robots and hardware from the International Space Station.
+The Proxima mission saw ESA astronaut Thomas Pesquet continue pioneering work to control robots and hardware from the International Space Station.

 Space exploration will most likely involve sending robotic explorers to ‘test the waters’ on uncharted planets before sending humans to land and ESA is preparing for that future.